Cosine Rule Explained

 By Angles

-Acute: All angles < 90°
+Acute: all angles < 90°

-Right: One angle = 90°
+Right: one angle = 90°

-Obtuse: One angle > 90°
+Obtuse: one angle > 90°

 By Sides

-Equilateral: All sides equal (all angles 60°)
+Equilateral: all sides equal

-Isosceles: Two sides equal
+Isosceles: two sides equal

-Scalene: All sides different
+Scalene: all sides different

 Triangle inequality: a + b > c